 Being able to secure IV access is needed during a code, so your cart must have all of the necessary supplies.
 This includes angiocaths of different sizes, syringes, tubing, and IV solutions.
 You’ll need tape, and perhaps transparent film dressings and arm boards to help secure the site.
 Blood draw equipment and blood gas syringes can also be stored here.

 Your crash cart should include medications to treat a cardiac arrest, such as Epinephrine and Amiodorone.
-In the case of a cardiac dysrhythmia, you’ll need medications such as Cardiazem, Adenosine, and Atropine.
-Dopamine, Sodium Bicarbonate and Calcium Chloride are other commonly stocked medications.
+In the case of cardiac dysrhythmia, you’ll need medications such as Cardiazem, Adenosine, and Atropine.
+Dopamine, Sodium Bicarbonate and Calcium Chloride are other commonly stocked medications, as well as Benedryl and EpiPens.
 You’ll want to have syringe flushes of sodium chloride too.

 There are a few different procedures that may occur during a code or shortly after, and your crash cart should include the necessary supplies.
 This includes central line procedure trays and cricothyroidotomy kits.
 Extra sterile gloves and sterile drapes should be stocked as well.